FREQUENTLY ASKED QUESTIONS

 Ans.
 All AHA, MFA, and ASHI course cards are valid for two years.

 Ans.
-We accept credit cards, cash, money orders, or corporate checks.
+We accept credit card payments via our website, cash, money orders, or corporate checks.
 These MUST accompany your registration form PRIOR to the class date.
 Refunds will only be given if you notify the office that you are unable to attend your class 3 days prior to the class date.
 Refunds will NOT be given after the date of the class

 Ans.
 The course involves lots of hands-on practice sessions, and you may be on the floor during practice.
 Wear something loose and comfortable that you can move around in, no low cut tops or low slung pants.
 If you have long hair it’s best to wear it back.